-I am merely a Ninjastalker who enjoys watching anime, listening to Vocaloids, and attempting to teach myself Japanese.
+I am merely a Ninjastalker who enjoys watching anime, listening to Japanese music, and attempting to teach myself Japanese.

 I'm a HUGE fan of Jun Maeda, from the music he composes to the scripts he writes.
 I'm generally not a fan of OST's but I could listen to his soundtracks all day.
 He also wrote all the songs for an album he made with Yanagi Nagi which are the most beautiful and catchy songs ever.
 The album is called Owari no Hoshi no Love Song (Love Song of the Ended Planet).

 I also really like Vocaloid, especially DECO*27.
 Yes, DECO is awesome.
 He made Two Breaths Walking.
 Two Breaths Walking (ft.
-Hatsune Miku) is my favorite song.
+Hatsune Miku) is one of my favorite songs.

 Between school, extracurricular activities, and just life in general, I don't have a lot of time to watch anime.
-I usually watch a few episodes every night, though.
+I usually watch a few episodes every week, though.

 I'm not that picky when it comes to anime.
 I can watch almost any genre and be entertained.
 There are a few things that I do particularly look for, although.